 Your Gifts Support

 BTSR donors have pride in knowing that their gifts are used to advance the Kingdom by preparing ministry leaders for the twenty-first century for placement in churches and organizations in Virginia and throughout the world.
 Donors’ gifts help provide for an excellent BTSR faculty, a stimulating and relevant curriculum, a full lineup of guest speakers and visiting instructors, tuition assistance, student aid, student housing, need-based scholarships, life-long learning courses, programs and resources for the community, and much more.

-The following are a few examples of the many ways that gifts to the seminary are put to good use.
+Here are a few examples of the many ways that gifts to the seminary are put to good use:

 With doctorates from such institutions as Duke, Oxford and Zurich; authorship of countless books and scholarly articles; and a far-reaching schedule of personal presentations in religious and secular venues; BTSR’s faculty is one of the best in the nation.
 We take pride in our faculty and so do our students as, year after year, they refer new students to join the seminary.

-Through a cost-sharing agreement with Union-PSCE, BTSR provides for its students the use of the nationally acclaimed William Smith Morton Library located on Union’s campus.
-Though our campus is no longer just across the street, our students still have easy access to this great library.
-It is one of the best-equipped resource centers in American theological education along with BTSR’s online library resources, onsite study center with computers and a growing library of theological periodicals, manuscripts, the classics and reference materials.
+Through a cost-sharing agreement with Union Presbyterian Seminary, BTSR provides for its students the use of the nationally acclaimed William Smith Morton Library located on UPSem’s campus.
+Our students have easy access to one of the best-equipped resource centers in American theological education along with BTSR’s online library resources, onsite study center with computers and a growing library of theological periodicals, manuscripts, the classics and reference materials.

 Mission Immersion Experience (MIE)

-Master of Divinity degree students are required to go on a MIE trip.
-It is actually a course at BTSR.
-For a semester students study the culture of a foreign country.
-In the following January or May term the students in the class take MIE trip and experience the unique culture of that country and the way the Gospel is heard and practiced.
+Master of Divinity degree-seeking students are required to take an MIE trip as part of a semester course where students study, travel and immerse themselves into the culture of a foreign country and discover the way the Gospel is heard and practiced.
 BTSR President, Dr. Ron Crawford tells students, “If you are lucky you will go to Kenya and stay in a manure covered hut and learn from a person who lives on a dollar a day what it means to have the love of Jesus in your heart.”
 The MIE Program has enabled seminarians to study in many other countries including South Africa, Kenya, Nigeria, India, Argentina, Malaysia, Costa Rica, China, and in places closer to home including Appalachia and, beginning in 2015, an opportunity for a mission immersion in our own city of Richmond.

 Buildings and Grounds

 Gifts from donors are the lifeblood of BTSR.
 It’s only with your gifts and support that we are able to prepare ministry leaders for the twenty-first century.
 Your gifts enable us to be here, to provide the education, resources, and support to train and educate our students so that they can thrive in the ministry into which God has called them.
 We are grateful for your support, your prayers and your commitment to our mission!